Skip to main content

 • Group

-Later we will introduce any arbitrary dimension tables.
+In the future, we will introduce support for arbitrary dimension tables.

 The primary keys in the dimension tables should match the user_id and group_id columns in the event tables.